-Signs of an Uncompetitive Labor Market the Guidelines Should Consider
+Signs of an Uncompetitive Labor Market to be Considered

-The ability (or lack thereof) to find employment, the transition to less skilled employees, and the impact on wages are all factors that the FTC and DOJ must consider when assessing mergers and determining whether they create an uncompetitive labor market.
-Furthermore, it is important to assess the effects on other terms and conditions of employee contracts (described in the response to question "g" below), particularly the right to due process.
-Finally, the FTC and DOJ should consider the conditions by which employees were notified of the merger and the overall role they had in the process.
+The ability (or lack thereof) to find employment, the transition to less skilled employees, and the impact on wages are all factors that regulators must consider when assessing mergers and determining whether they create an uncompetitive labor market.
+Furthermore, it is important to assess the effects on other terms and conditions of employee contracts, particularly the right to due process.
+The FTC and DOJ should also consider the conditions by which employees were notified of the merger and the overall role they had in the process.
 Fifteen percent of respondents to our questionnaire stated that no rationale for the acquisition was ever provided.
 Many respondents received very little warning about the merger, and, in one case, the respondent was only notified three days prior to the new contract taking effect.
 Other respondents provided examples such as: